thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 *  the template databinding updates the @visibilityChanged property value
 *  the animation trigger is invoked
 *  the state value is used to determine the animation
-*  the host opacity change animates for 500 msecs
+*  the target element opacity change animates for 500 msecs

 ![super-cool](https://media.giphy.com/media/NUC0kwRfsL0uk/giphy.gif)